Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

                 analysisFilter)      % Type of analysis filter(s)
 ```

-When building the analysis, the `psthExtractor`is executed and a Peri-Stimulus Time Histogram \(PSTH\) is saved for each epoch group that has a unique `stimTime`value as a parameter.
-In addition, the result is also be percolated up to the higher levels of the analysis tree for further processing and visualization.
+When building the analysis, the `psthExtractor`is executed and a PSTH is saved for each epoch group that has a unique `stimTime`value as a parameter.
+In addition, the result is also percolated up to the higher levels of the analysis tree for further processing and visualization.

 > Please be aware of the arguments required in the feature extractor function.
 It is mandatory to include the input parameters: `analysis, epochGroup, analysisParameter`.
 Guidelines for [creating a feature extractor](/building-analysis-pipeline/creating-feature-extractor.md) are explained in the next section.

-Advantages of having `featureExtractor` function handle in filter definition: As the filter definition, source code and data are loosely coupled, It is possible to execute the analysis on any computer node which has access to data and get the analysis results synchronized.
-Hence, the data-intensive analysis can be performed in distributed \(or\) remote computer node.
+There are advantages of including the `featureExtractor `handle in the filter definition: when the filter definition, source code, and data are coupled, it is possible to execute the analysis and synchronize the results on any computer which has access to the data.
+Hence, the data-intensive analysis can be performed in distributed \(or\) a remote computer.